ngtquynh/PhoneAuthentication/README.md

 ### Method
-- To recapture, we run the default port for front-end on the URL `http://localhost:3000/`, and run the default one for the back-end on the URL `http://localhost:9000/` as two different servers.
+- To recapture, we run the default port for front-end on the URL `http://localhost:3000/`, and run the default one for the back-end on the URL `http://localhost:9000/`.
+To see and track the stored inputs, we run  `http://localhost:9000/users/`.
-  However, to check the database input, we use  `http://localhost:9000/users/` instead to keep track of how the function changes.

 - Here we are ready to pass in the front-end a phone number.
 We only need to input `Phone Number` first to have the function `CreateNewAccessCode` generates a random 6-digits code and adds it to the database.
 For example, the default data for